maurolepore/positrans/README.md

 Here I share ideas to reduce that pain simply.
 I’ll show how you can first prepare for the transition from your most familiar IDE (say VS Code).
-You’ll tweak your workflow to gradually incorporate tools and gestures that are common in Positron, and in your least familiar IDE (say RStudio).
+You’ll tweak your workflow to gradually incorporate tools and techniques that are common in Positron, and in your least familiar IDE (say RStudio).

 ## Positron